Parakeet-Inc/J-HARD-TTS-Eval/README.md

 We present the evaluation results for the following TTS models that support Japanese.
 In addition to recent LM-based zero-shot models, we also evaluated conventional autoregressive methods (Transformer-TTS, Tacotron2) and non-autoregressive methods (FastSpeech2) trained on the [JSUT corpus](https://sites.google.com/site/shinnosuketakamichi/publication/jsut) [6] for reference.

-Note: Parenthesized values in the "# Params" column indicate the AR model parameters without the embedding and output head layers.
+**Note**: Parenthesized values in the "# Params" column indicate the AR model parameters without the embedding and output head layers.

 | Task | Model | Release Date | AR? | # Params | Paper Link |
 | :--- | :--- | :--- | :--- | :--- | :--- |
 | Zero-shot | [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) | 2023-12 | Yes | 441.0M (424.2M) | [XTTS: a Massively Multilingual Zero-Shot Text-to-Speech Model](https://arxiv.org/abs/2406.04904) |